glennhammond/gh.com-react/src/posts/ai-in-instructional-design.md

   - "AI"
   - "Instructional design"
   - "Learning strategy"
-description: "Where AI genuinely helps instructional design, where it doesn\u2019t, and how to use it without producing bland courses."
+description: "Where AI genuinely helps instructional design, where it doesn’t, and how to use it without producing bland courses."
 slug: "ai-in-instructional-design"
 ---

-AI is useful in instructional design when it supports *thinking* rather than pretending to *be* the thinker.
+AI is useful in instructional design when it supports thinking rather than pretending to be the thinker.

-Here’s where I’m seeing real value.
+Here’s where I’m seeing the value.

 ## Where AI helps (a lot)

+- **Analysis support**
-- **Analysis support**: extract requirements, compare source documents, surface gaps.
+  Extract requirements, compare source documents, and surface gaps.
+- **Drafting**
-- **Drafting**: scripts, outlines, scenario variants, feedback options - faster first pass.
+  Scripts, outlines, scenario variants, and feedback options for a faster first pass.
+- **Tone control**
-- **Tone control**: rewrite for different audiences (exec summary vs learner-facing).
+  Rewrite for different audiences (exec summary vs learner-facing).
+- **Consistency**
-- **Consistency**: terminology, style, structure, pattern repetition across a suite.
+  Keep terminology, style, and structure consistent across a suite.
+- **Quality checks**
-- **Quality checks**: clarity, reading level, missing steps, “this doesn’t make sense” flags.
+  Flag clarity issues, reading level problems, missing steps, and "this doesn’t make sense" moments.

 ## Where AI can hurt the work

+- **Generic outcomes**
-- **Generic outcomes**: if you accept “best practice” filler, your learning becomes bland.
+  If you accept “best practice” filler, your learning becomes bland.
+- **False confidence**
-- **False confidence**: AI can be wrong while sounding certain.
+  AI can be wrong while sounding certain.
 SMEs still matter.
-- **Unsafe handling of sensitive content**: learner data, student scenarios, HR issues.
+- **Unsafe handling of sensitive content**
+  Learner data, student scenarios, HR issues.

 ## A simple way to keep the work sharp